You use the

-Each class must be specified by its fully qualified name, optionally prefixed by a module name followed by /.
+Each class must be specified by its fully qualified name, optionally prefixed by a module name followed by the slash (/).
 For example:

 javah command generates C header and source files that are needed to implement native methods.
 The generated header and source files are used by C programs to reference an object's instance variables from native source code.
 The